YuukanOO/uniformcss.com/get-started/fundamentals/grid-system.md

 ---

-### Responsive Gutters
+## Responsive Gutters

 Gutters can be responsive by prefixing the `gap-<size>` property with the breakpoint variant.
-For more information on media queries, <a class="hover.underline" href="/get-started/media-queries">click here</a>.
+For more information on media queries, <a class="hover:underline" href="/get-started/media-queries">click here</a>.

 <section class="radius-sm bg-silver-200 p-6">
   <div class="grid grid-cols-3 gap-4 sm.gap-6 md.gap-8 lg.gap-12">